1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Enter a name for the New prebid line item.
 And select the Inventory size as Standard.
 Now, select the desired ad inventory sizes from the drop-down menu.
 For example, 970×90, 728×90, etc. You can select multiple sizes at once.

-• Since header bidding returns prices, ensure that you select “Price priority” for line items type in the Settings section.
+• Since header bidding returns prices, select “Price priority” for line item types in the Settings section.

 • Now, select the number of creatives.
 And select Evenly from the drop-down menu Rotate creatives.

-• In the Add targeting section, select Inventory and then click on “include” to select the placements you want to target.
+• In the Add targeting section, select Inventory and click “include” to select the placements you want to target.

-• Now, go to Key-values and select a key from the drop-down menu and enter a value for it.
-This key-value is used by the server to find and trigger a line item that matches the targeting criteria.
+• Now, go to Key-values, select a key from the drop-down menu, and enter a value for it.
+The server uses this key-value to find and trigger a line item that matches the targeting criteria.

 • Then, Save.